Top 5 Desalination Plant Projects in Singapore 2026

 PUB and Tuas Power-ST Engineering

-The (JIDP) Jurong desalination plant was commissioned in 2022.
+The Jurong (JIDP) desalination plant was commissioned in 2022.
 This is the fifth desalination plant in Singapore.
 It is co-located with TMUC (Tuas Power's Tembusu Multi-Utilities Complex).

 Jurong Island Desalination Plant in Singapore